MaqsudMallick/disavowed/scene1.md

-Evan von Drakos limped through the derelict orchard where iron-leafed elms rattled like coins in a beggar’s cup.
+Evan von Drakos limped through the derelict orchard where iron-leafed weads rattled like coins in a beggar’s cup.
 Moonlight jagged across his breastplate, silvering the crusted blood that glued his split armor to his aching ribs.
 Each step bore a new stream of pain, yet the greater ache was the silence—no banter from Deryn, no soft humming from Sister Sura.
 Six shadows beside him had marched out to river Styx; only his stumbled footsteps returned.

 A lone crow croaked from the hedge.
 Its red eyes gleamed like the flame burning with midnight oil.